Attz: Trump presidency could affect Trinidad and Tobago in different ways

 However, Attz said if he imposes higher tariffs against Chinese exports into the US, this could raise prices globally to the detriment of the Caribbean including TT.

-Also, if Trump keeps his stance against illegal immigration, many Caribbean nationals who may be in the USA illegally could find themselves deported and so reduce their countries' income from remittances, she said.
+Also, if Trump keeps his stance against illegal immigration, many Caribbean nationals who may be in the US illegally could find themselves deported and so reduce their countries' income from remittances, she said.

 Attz said the Caribbean was likely to lose out on international funding for climate-change mitigation and adaptation, given Trump being a climate sceptic.

-Regarding the health of TT's energy sector, she said Trump will have an energy agenda which will likely affect energy market dynamics.
+On the health of TT's energy sector, she said Trump will have an energy agenda which will likely affect energy-market dynamics.

 "Changes in their policy mean shale oil and gas can affect global prices and have knock-on effects for us in the Caribbean."